jacobRidenour/ProgWiki/C++/README_C++.md

 # C++ Setup
 Visual Studio uses its own compiler ```cl.exe```.
-I Recommend VS for any larger projects in C/C++ due to the fine-grained control for different Platforms/Configurations.
+I Recommend VS/CMake for any larger projects in C/C++ due to the fine-grained control for different Platforms/Configurations.
 For convenience I recommend adding ```C:\Program Files\Microsoft Visual Studio\2022\Community\VC\Tools\MSVC\14.34.31933\bin\Hostx64\x64``` to your PATH.

 ## Build with your IDE